 US Senate considering commission to review USPS business model

+The US Senate is proposing a new Commission to review US Postal Service operations and recommend new ways for USPS to generate revenue when it returns from recess next month.
 The upper chamber of the US Congress narrowly voted on Tuesday not to debate postal reform legislation this week, but the bill S.1789 should come back for consideration mid-April.

 Urging Senators in vain to act to save a “fundamental part of the modern economy” on Tuesday, one of the driving forces behind the postal bill, Joseph Lieberman, said new measures were being added after negotiation with the influential Senator Bernie Sanders, among others.